DevNaftan/covid19-tracker/README.md

 # COVID-19 Tracker
-This project helps track the global (and in some countries also national) cases of COVID-19 disease
+This project helps track the global cases of COVID-19 disease

 ### Technologies used
 * HTML5